F5Networks/f5-openstack-docs/os-config-guide_liberty.md

     # = root
     $ = admin

-**WARNING: This guide describes how to deploy OpenStack Kilo.
+**WARNING: This guide describes how to deploy OpenStack Liberty.
 This is an open source project that is continually changing; while the instructions included here worked for us, there is no guarantee they will work exactly the same for you.**

 ## Prerequisites

 OpenStack: All-in-one deployment on Liberty

-Software: Red Hat Enterprise Linux (RHEL) 7 is the minimum recommended version you can use with OpenStack Kilo.
+Software: Red Hat Enterprise Linux (RHEL) 7 is the minimum recommended version you can use with OpenStack Liberty.
 You can also use any of the equivalent versions of RHEL-based Linux distributions (CentOS, Scientific Linux, etc.). x86_64 is currently the only supported architecture.

 Hardware: Machine with at least 4GB RAM, processors with hardware virtualization extensions, and at least one network adapter.
-For more information, see the [OpenStack Kilo Installation guide](http://docs.openstack.org/kilo/install-guide/install/yum/content/ch_overview.html#example-architecture-with-neutron-networking-hw).
+For more information, see the [OpenStack Liberty Installation guide](http://docs.openstack.org/liberty/install-guide-rdo/overview.html#example-architecture).

 # Configure the Neutron Network